When to Worry About Diarrhea in Adults: Warning Signs to Know

 Acute Diarrhea

 Acute diarrhea comes on suddenly and typically lasts less than two weeks.
 Most cases resolve within a few days without medical intervention.
 The most common causes include viral infections like norovirus or rotavirus, bacterial infections from contaminated food or water, food poisoning, and temporary reactions to medications or dietary changes.
+If you want a broader breakdown of triggers, see common causes of diarrhea.

 While acute diarrhea is usually self-limiting, certain symptoms during an acute episode warrant immediate attention.
 Even though the condition may be temporary, complications can develop rapidly, particularly dehydration in vulnerable populations.